tfsec/tfsec.github.io/_docs/azure/compute/ssh-authentication.md

 ---
+title: azure-compute-ssh-authentication
-title: Password authentication in use instead of SSH keys.
+description: Password authentication in use instead of SSH keys.
 shortcode: azure-compute-ssh-authentication
 legacy: AZU005
 summary: Password authentication in use instead of SSH keys.